|Illegal Drug||Legal Limit|

 Benzoylecgonine is detectable in your blood within 30 minutes of cocaine consumption.
 This amount will then rise gradually over the next 2 – 3 hours.
 So, if you were to ‘sniff’ a 35mg line of cocaine at 10:00pm, Benzoylecgonine would be detectable by 10:30pm.
 By 01:30am, this will have rose to 130 micrograms (the legal limit is 50 micrograms).

-The prescribed limits for drug driving are 400,000 times lower than that for drink driving.
-This is because drugs exist within our bodies in minute quantities.
+The prescribed limits for drug driving are approximately 400,000 times lower than that for drink driving.
+This is because drugs exist within our bodies in tiny quantities.
 This presents practical problems for laboratories when trying to produce accurate results.
-We do not intend to ‘spill our trade secrets’ on this page, but we’re quite happy to outline the four key aspects of a drug driving defence.
+We do not intend to ‘spill our trade secrets’ on here, but we’re quite happy to outline the four key aspects of a Benzoylecgonine drug driving defence.

 The most common method of analysis for Benzoylecgonine is Gas-Chromotography Mass-Spectometry (GC-MS).
 This is considered the ‘gold standard’ in commercial drug testing.
 GC-MS is a specialised analytical method that, until recently, wasn’t offered by many laboratories due to its complex (and expensive) ‘two-stage’ analytical process.
 It enables scientists to identify and quantify individual metabolites within a blood sample.

-Despite this method being one of the most accurate ‘large scale’ analytical methods, the laboratory are still required to deduct 30% from the measured result to allow for ‘normal analytical variation’.
-If this method of analysis is as accurate as the experts say, there would be no requirement to reduce the result by one third.
+Despite this method being one of the most accurate ‘large scale’ analytical methods, the laboratory are still required to deduct 20% from the measured result to allow for ‘normal analytical variation’.
+If this method of analysis is as accurate as the experts say, there would be no requirement to reduce the result by 20%.
 This indicates the potential for unreliable results.
 If the laboratory has failed to deduct this amount, you could be wrongly (and unfairly) charged with drug driving.